-- relationship between market share of brands and number of household buying the brand - elasticity of selective advertising on brand sales - price elasticity - diffusion of new products - relationship between market share and distribution
+- relationship between market share of brands and number of household buying the brand - elasticity of selective advertising on brand sales - price elasticity - diffusion of new products - relationship between market share and distribution marketing activity.
+Especially when we talk about services marketing the emphasis should be put on the relational side - the customer centric paradigm of marketing.

 If we try to encompass the possible future directions of development regarding applying models in marketing activity, we have to stress out the importance of applying models at the strategic level and at the tactical level in the same time.
+The effort to optimize decisions will be based on modeling the